chenhcs/FRoGS/README.md

 python l1000_model.py -h
 ```
 ### Input format
-Before using the script, the following files need to be prepared.
+Before using the script, the directories of following files and parameters need to be specified.
 1. Path to a file that lists the compounds for cross validation (`--cpdlist_file`)
 2. Path to a file containing target annotations of compounds (`--target_file`)